jesuscuevas/csus_website/_posts/2020-07-21-julia-convolutional-neural-network-MNIST-explained.md

 The training starts by calling the data loading and model building functions defined above.
 I don't know why `train` uses the global variable `Args`, while the other functions accepted it as an argument.
-I'm not sure why it's necessary to precompile.
+I'm also not sure why it's necessary to precompile.

 ### Loss Function